Newman University vs. Wade College

 SAT Range

-Submit Test Scores Not required for admission, but considered if submitted (Test Optional)
+Submit Test Scores Not considered for admission, even if submitted (Test Blind)

 Application Deadline